amansh10/Password-Manager/README-2.md

 ## 👨‍💻 Author

-- Developed by **Sapta Rangi** during summer break to build better software design habits with multi-file C++ projects and deeper use of data structures like BST.
+- Developed by **Aman Shrestha** during summer break to build better software design habits with multi-file C++ projects and deeper use of data structures like BST.

 ---